-2013.
-An Augmented Reality trail of 10 funky, site-specific mini-movies centred around Plymouth’s waterfront.
-Working with the South West Film and Television Archive, it was developed to help bring classic footage ‘out of the archive’.
+An Augmented Reality trail of 10 site-specific mini-movies centred around Plymouth’s waterfront.
+Working with the South West Film and Television Archive, it was developed to help bring classic footage “out of the archive”.
 The techniques used can be applied to the full range of historic collections; embedding the past in the present, amid people’s everyday lives.
 Find out more at Plymouth Shortcuts.

-2009-2014.
-Recorded 20 testimonies of former Cable & Wireless employees, their families and the people living near C&W’s former telegraph station at Porthcurno, Cornwall.
-Mixed carefully selected clips and relevant sound effects to create four themed CDs, constituting a compelling narrative of a globally-significant story.
-Also selected, edited and mixed sections of these recordings for the award-winning museum’s new multi-sensory exhibition, which opened summer 2014.
+Over a period of five years, I recorded 20 testimonies of former Cable & Wireless employees, their families and the people living near the Porthcurno Telegraph Museum – C&W’s former telegraph station at Porthcurno, Cornwall.
+I then mixed carefully selected clips and relevant sound effects to create four themed CDs, constituting a compelling narrative of a globally-significant story.
+I also selected, edited and mixed sections of these recordings for the award-winning museum’s multi-sensory 2014 re-launch exhibition.

-2007.
-For Plymouth City Council Library Service.
-Distilling 30 hours of pre-existing, 1990 oral history recordings into three, themed, 80 minute CDs, using sound effects and music to bring this fascinating part of Plymouth to life.
-Snippets are also on-line.
+In 2007 working for Plymouth City Council’s Library Service, I distilled 30 hours of pre-existing, 1990 oral history recordings into three, themed, 80 minute CDs, using sound effects and music to bring this fascinating part of Plymouth to life.

-2005.
-South West Co-ordinator, BBC People’s War Archive (a web-based resource of written testimonies).
+In 2005, I was the South West Co-ordinator of the BBC People’s War Archive – a web-based resource of written testimonies.
 Working with a wider team, I was responsible for devising a broadcast strategy; recruiting volunteer story gatherers; organizing and leading training sessions; organizing WW2 related events; working with partner organizations (especially museums and libraries) and raising the project’s profile publicly and internally.

-2008.
-Hidden City Festival (Plymouth) Heritage Coordinator.
-Working with Part Exchange Theatre Company to create an archive centred around the locations of site-specific theatre performances.
+As the 2008 Hidden City Festival (Plymouth) Heritage Coordinator, I worked with Part Exchange Theatre Company to create an archive centred around the locations of site-specific theatre performances.
 It involved oral and video history recordings, primary source research, liaising with writers and artists, and editing excerpts for the festival exhibition.